Tommy Wiseau: Influences and early work

 Wiseau has stated that he has been influenced by the films The Guns of Navarone and Citizen Kane, and specifically the actors James Dean and Marlon Brando.
-According to Sestero, Wiseau's obsession with James Dean was so intense that he often visited a Los Angeles restaurant owned by a former acquaintance of Dean, and that several lines of dialogue in The Room (including the infamous cry "You are tearing me apart, Lisa!") were based on lines from Rebel Without a Cause.
-Wiseau also cites his cinematic influences as including Tennessee Williams, Orson Welles, Elizabeth Taylor, and Alfred Hitchcock.
+According to Sestero, the infamous line "You are tearing me apart, Lisa!" in The Room was based on Dean's cry of "You're tearing me apart!" in Rebel Without a Cause.
+Wiseau has also cited the influence of Tennessee Williams, Orson Welles, Elizabeth Taylor, and Alfred Hitchcock.

-Sestero notes that the actor had been "trying to bust in" to Hollywood since the late 1980s, and recounts being shown an undated VHS tape of Wiseau in Vincent Chase's acting class (with whom Wiseau had a contentious relationship).
-He was apparently enrolled in Chase's program around 1994.
-Wiseau also allegedly attended film classes at Los Angeles Community College.
+Sestero notes that Wiseau had been "trying to bust in" to Hollywood since the late 1980s, and recounts being shown an undated VHS tape of Wiseau in Vincent Chase's acting class (with whom Wiseau had a contentious relationship).
+He was allegedly enrolled in Chase's program around 1994 and attended film classes at Los Angeles Community College.

-During this time, Wiseau directed a student film, Robbery Doesn't Pay, shot with a super 8 camera in the Westwood section of Los Angeles.
-The film, which does not star Wiseau, has been described by Sestero as "just a dude walking around looking at cars to the 'Blue Monday' by Orgy [cover]."
+During this time, Wiseau directed a student film, Robbery Doesn't Pay, shot with a Super 8 camera in Westwood, Los Angeles.
+The film, which does not star Wiseau, has been described by Sestero as "just a dude walking around looking at cars to 'Blue Monday' by Orgy."

 The Room

 Wiseau's film The Room was released in 2003.
 Its budget was $6 million, the financing of which has remained a source of intrigue.
-The film was based on an unpublished 540-page novel written by Wiseau himself.
-The movie was immediately lambasted by critics, but ultimately became a "cult classic" with late-night showings at theaters around the world.
+The film was based on an unpublished 540-page novel written by Wiseau.
+The movie was immediately lambasted by critics, but became a "cult classic" with late-night showings at theaters around the world.

-Audience members typically arrive dressed up to look like their favorite characters, interact with the dialogue on screen, and throw plastic cutlery and footballs around the theater in reference to on-screen events.
+Audience members typically arrive dressed like their favorite characters, interact with the dialogue on screen, and throw plastic cutlery and footballs around the theater in reference to on-screen events.
 This attention grew into what was dubbed The Rooms 2010–2011 "Love is Blind" International Tour, with the movie being screened in the United Kingdom, Germany, Denmark, Australia and India, among other locations.
-Wiseau appeared at many of these events, posing for photographs with fans and often addressing the audience before screenings.
+Wiseau appeared at many of these events, posing for photographs with fans and addressing the audience before some screenings.

-In the 2017 film adaptation of Greg Sestero's autobiography The Disaster Artist, James Franco portrays Wiseau, for which he won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+In the 2017 film adaptation of Sestero's memoir The Disaster Artist, James Franco portrays Wiseau, for which he won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 Wiseau approved of the choice, as well as that of Dave Franco as Sestero.
 Wiseau makes a cameo appearance in a post-credits scene as Henry.